epsi-rns/epsi-rns.github.io/_posts/system/2023/2023-05-01-driver-interface.markdown

 > Goal: Examine wireless in system: device, driver, and interface.

-I need to my own system.
+I need to know my own system.
 So I write them down.

 <a name="toc"></a>